2022 Health and Safety Policy Update

 Contact Tracing: To the best of their abilities, show personnel will notify any cast/crew and volunteers who may have been affected.

-Anyone exposed to COVID-19 or who has contracted COVID-19, whether or not they are experiencing symptoms, may not return to the rehearsal or theatre space until the following conditions are met.
+Anyone who has contracted COVID-19, whether or not they are experiencing symptoms, may not return to the rehearsal or theatre space until the following conditions are met.
 Out of an abundance of caution, this policy applies regardless of vaccination status or previous recovery from COVID-19.

 - At least five (5) days have passed since exposure; AND